etlbox/etlbox.website/doks_v1.8/content/support/contact/purchase.md

 ---
-title: "Purchase ETLBox"
+title: "Purchase"
-description: "Purchase ETLBox licenses through this form.
-Tell us your plan and company details so we can complete your order for the .NET ETL library."
+description: "Purchase a license.
+Tell us your plan and company details so we can complete your order or prepare a custom offer."
 draft: false
 images: []
 toc: false
+aliases:
+  - /support/contact/quote/
 ---

 Almost there!

-Provide a few quick details to complete your ETLBox license — or request a personalized quote if you need one.
+Provide a few quick details to complete your license — or send a purchase request if you need a custom offer.

 {{< purchase-form >}}